Graciano Brito

-Graciano Brito (born June 2, 1985 in São Nicolau) is a Cape Verdean footballer coach and former professional player.
+Graciano Brito (born June 2, 1985 in São Nicolau) is a Cape Verdean football coach and former professional player.
 Brito is currently the head coach for the men's soccer team at Siena College.

 Career

 Youth and college

 Brito came from his native Cape Verde to the United States in 2004, settling with relatives in Bridgeport, Connecticut, and played college soccer at Quinnipiac University.
 As a junior in 2007 he was named to the NSCAA/adidas All-America Second Team, was featured in Sports Illustrated's "Faces In The Crowd" section, was selected to the NSCAA/adidas North Atlantic Region First Team, and was named Northeast Conference Player of the Year, the first Quinnipiac men's soccer player to earn the award since 2001.
 As a senior in 2008 he was named the NEC Player of the Year for the second consecutive season, was Quinnipiac’s Male Athlete of the Year for the second year in a row, and was named to the All-NEC First Team, was an NCSAA/adidas All-American for the third consecutive year, and was a College Soccer News All-American.
 He finished his four-year career with Quinnipiac as the program’s Division I career leader in goals (40) and points (92).